 Long-term: Create a pipeline of R-funded investigators and future leaders in aging research.

-Ariela Orkaby, M.D.
+Ariela Orkaby, MD, MPH

-Director of Pepper Seminars in Geriatrics and Frailty
+- Director of Pepper Seminars in Geriatrics and Frailty

-Geriatrician, Brigham & Women’s Hospital, VA Boston Healthcare System
+- Geriatrician, Brigham & Women’s Hospital, VA Boston Healthcare System

-Instructor in Medicine, Harvard Medical School
+- Assistant Professor of Medicine, Harvard Medical School

 By leveraging the existing resources of the Boston Pepper Center, Boston area medical schools, Veterans Affair hospitals, and Institute for Aging Research, we organize regular working group meetings for ES investigators (pre-K award) to engage in peer-mentorship and receive career development guidance from their peers, as well as mid-career and senior aging investigators in the Boston area.
 We organize seminars and mock study sections to prepare our investigators for successful grant submissions.
 Our goal is to demonstrate success by tracking our group productivity (e.g., grant submissions, publications, invited presentations, etc.) to showcase the Pepper Center’s commitment to foster ES investigators.
 Through peer mentorship and support, we invite new investigators in the Boston area to the field of aging research, from all specialties of medicine.